-“The real value of accounting cannot be understood without Management Accounts that explain the story behind the business” Jahan Aslam
+“The real value of accounting cannot be understood without Management Accounts which unlocks the story behind your business” Jahan Aslam

 What Are Management